Improving social welfare in non-cooperative games with different types of quantum resources: Comparing different quantum resources in non-cooperative games

 Naively, one may expect fully quantum players to be able to achieve more equilibria than players with only classical access to quantum devices.
 However, the reality is actually precisely the opposite: the notion of a quantum equilibrium is more restrictive, since the type of deviations they can make (here, choosing an alternative local POVM), is more general, making it more difficult to obtain an equilibrium.
 Formally, we have the following result.

 \begin{theorem} For any game $G$, $Q(G)\subseteq Q_{\mathrm{corr}}(G)$. \end{theorem} \begin{proof} We proceed by contradiction.
 Let $C \in Q(G)$ be a correlation obtained by an equilibrium strategy $(\rho, \M)$, and suppose that $C \notin Q_{\text{corr}}(G)$.
 Then $C\in \C_Q$ and by assumption, the canonical solution $(id_T, id_A, C)$ is not a $\C_Q$-Nash equilibrium, so there exists a player $i$ who can increase their payoff by unilaterally deviating from their local strategy.
-However, this deviation can easily be expressed as a change in the POVMs in the quantum equilibrium solution, as in Proposition~\ref{prop:closed}.
+However, this deviation can easily be expressed as a change in the POVMs in the quantum equilibrium solution, analogously to Eq.~\eqref{eq:mixingPOVMs} in the proof of Proposition~\ref{prop:closed}.
 Therefore, player $i$ in the quantum solution could also increase their payoff by unilaterally modifying their POVMs, which contradicts the fact that $(\rho, \M)$ is an equilibrium. \end{proof}

-To show that this inclusion is strict, one would need to exhibit a game $G$ and a correlation $C \in Q_{\text{corr}}(G)$ that is not in $Q(G)$, meaning that no quantum equilibrium solution would induce the correlation $C$.
-Proving that a given correlation cannot be obtained by any such solution is, unfortunately difficult, as one must consider all possible quantum solutions, in any dimension, that reproduce $C$.
-While we were unable to find such a general argument, we will see below that we were able to find correlations $C\in Q_{\text{corr}}(G)$ for which the natural quantum solution is not a quantum equilibrium, suggesting the inclusion may indeed be strict.
+Showing that for some games the above inclusion is strict would prove that the two settings are not equivalent and that players which have ``classical'' access to quantum devices can reach more equilibria.
+In the next subsection, we exhibit a game for which this is the case.